New bedroom design ideas that are easy and affordable.

 I’m head over heels in love with the lamp shade lined with velvet ribbon.
 It feels rich, yet was only $40!
 Finally, a basket for towels to add convenience since the guest room doesn’t have an adjoining bath.

-Inspired by the color palette I found at Tuesday Morning, I had a removable wallpaper made and purchased a headboard to fit my design on Craigslist.
+Inspired by the color palette, I had a removable wallpaper made and purchased a Rattan Bed to fit my design on Craigslist.
 With very little effort, we’re now ready to entertain overnight guests for the holidays!